jhamrick/blog/source/_posts/2016-04-13-reproducible-plots.md

         "robot", "robot_tasks", "inference",
         hue_order=["oracle", "bayesian"])

-    # Now I need to draw our 50% lines on each subplot
+    # Now I need to draw the 50% lines on each subplot
     # separately
     axes = np.array(g.axes.flat)
     for ax in axes: